HimaShaju/Facial-Emotion-Detection/README.md

 # AI-Driven Facial Emotion Detection with Music Recommendation and Mental Health Tip

-### 🏫 Department of Computer Science and Engineering (AI & ML)
-Global Academy of Technology, Bangalore, India

----

 ## 📖 Overview

 Presents an intelligent wellness system that integrates **AI-powered facial emotion recognition** with **personalized music recommendation** and **mental health tips**.
 The goal is to enhance emotional well-being by identifying the user's mood through facial expressions and responding with therapeutic content tailored to that mood.